jamii/jamii.github.com/_drafts/relational-ui.markdown

 * Text nodes like `"$liker likes this!"`
 * Query fragments like `@query likes(liker, message) begin ... end`

 Query fragments like `@query likes(liker, message) begin ... end` acts much like a `for` loop.
 For each row in the `likes` relation, we create a copy of everything between `begin` and `end`.
 But any variables that have already appeared in an enclosing query fragment are already bound to some value, so we keep only the rows that have matching values.
 In this case, `message` already appeared the in the enclosing query fragment `message(message) begin ... end`.
-The equivalent code in the OOPy template would be {% raw %}`{% for like in likes if like.message == message.id %} ... {% endfor %}`{% endraw %}.
+The equivalent code in the OOPy template would be {% raw %}`{% for like in likes if like.message == message.id %}`{% endraw %}.

 The order the rows appear in is determined by sorting them by their variables in lexicographic order.
-So `likes(liker, message)` is sorted by `liker` and then by `message`.
+So rows from `likes(liker, message)` are sorted first by `liker` and then by `message`.

 Let's see how this works out in practice.
 Here is the data behind the screenshot from the beginning of this post: